 Exams and Tests

 The health care provider will perform a physical exam.
 The exam usually shows muscle weakness and sensation problems on both sides of the body, especially in the legs.
-Knee jerk reflexes are often decreased.
-Muscles may develop spasticity.
+Knee jerk reflexes are often decreased or lost.
+Muscles may have spasticity.
 There may be reduced senses of touch, pain, and temperature.

 Mental changes range from mild forgetfulness to severe dementia or psychosis.
 Severe dementia is uncommon, but in some cases, it is the first symptom of the disorder.

 An eye exam may show damage to the optic nerve, a condition called optic neuritis.
 Signs of nerve inflammation may be seen during a retinal exam.
 There may also be abnormal pupil responses, loss of sharp vision, and other changes.

 Blood tests that may be ordered include: